awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-mfa-totp.md

 1. The Amazon Cognito hosted UI currently doesn't support self\-service TOTP setup\.
 After your app associates and verifies a TOTP software token, your user can provide their TOTP in the hosted UI\.

-1. Amazon Cognito supports software token MFA through a code generator app\.
+1. Amazon Cognito supports software token MFA through an authenticator app that generates TOTP codes\.
 Amazon Cognito doesn't support hardware\-based MFA\.

 1. When your user pool requires TOTP for a user who has not configured it, your user receives a one\-time access token that your app can use to activate TOTP MFA for the user\.
 Subsequent sign\-in attempts fail until your user has registered an additional TOTP sign\-in factor\.
    + A user who signs up in your user pool with the `SignUp` API operation or through the hosted UI receives one\-time tokens when the user completes sign\-up\.